Morteux/AliceWorkshop/README.md

 - Favorite team checks (stored in sessions)
 - Add user custom teams (stored in sessions? need db)
 - User custom team mentioned above could have tags (1. viable team, 2. monoelectro, 3. raiden, f.e)
-- Pick one random pick of your favorite teams.
+- Pick one random pick of your favorite teams or other filters.
 - Show last version of Genshin supported.
 - URL to team with characters in url params.
 - Team randomizer.